thebadmonkeydev/graphql_workshop/PITCHME.md

 ### What is it?

 GraphQL is an API standard like JsonAPI or SOAP
-- Still technically "RESTful"
-  - Every GraphQL request is a POST-ed query
+- Models APIs like a directed graph
 - Features
   - Client-focused
   - Introspective